-Alcohol-related offences include assault, sexual assault, assault of police, property damage, disorderly or offensive behaviour, hindering police, resisting arrest and drink driving.
+Alcohol-related offences include assault, sexual assault, assault of police, property damage, disorderly or offensive behaviour, hindering police, resisting arrest and

 But being arrested or charged can be just the start of your problems.
 You may have to spend time in jail or do community service.
 Many industries won't employ someone with a criminal history.
-You may lose your current employment because of the blot on your record or because you need to take time off work for court appearances or because you can't fulfill your work duties without a drivers license.
+You may lose your current employment because of the blot on your record or because you need to take time off work for court appearances or because you can't

 Legal problems can also result in relationship break-ups and friction between family members.